deroxa99/arael/README.md

   > [!NOTE]
   > The input order is not fixed.
-4. The simulation will start and the output will be saved in the Workspace (se the 'arael.m' description for detailed output).
+4. The simulation will start and the output will be saved in the Workspace (see the 'arael.m' description for detailed output).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>